 The set of questions and answers outlined below can help you learn more about our program, delivery method, application and admission process, financial aid options and how to succeed as an online student at UofL.

 Is there a specific undergraduate degree required for admission into the Master of Science in Biostatistics?

-No. Admission to the program requires an exposure to statistics -- preferably via a course at a sophomore level or above -- and a background in differential and integral calculus including multi-variable integration.
+No. Admission to the program requires an exposure to statistics -- preferably via a course at a sophomore level or above -- and a background in differential and integral calculus including partial differentiation and multiple integration.
 Coursework in linear algebra could be required for some electives.

 Is the Graduate Records Exam (GRE) required for admission?